The 2021 Preparedness Fair is scheduled for September 11, 2021. Mark your calendar today and plan to attend.

 - Home maintenance—Learn from the pros how to keep your home in good repair so that you don’t need to call in the pros.

-- Wardrobe on a budget–Learn how to keep your clothing in good repair and have a nice wardrobe without a lot of money.
+- Sustainable sewing—Learn how to keep your clothing in good repair and have a nice wardrobe without a lot of money.

 - 72-hour Emergency Kits—Learn why and how to have a 72-hour emergency kit.